TropicSapling/triforce/README.md

 	- i.e. `$xyz == $abc`
 3. ``a`|`b`|`c == a`|`b``, ``a`|`b`|`c == a`|`c`` and ``a`|`b`|`c == a`|`b`|`c`` all return ``True`|`False``
 4. 2 values being equal and 2 values matching are related but not the same, see "Pattern matching" §2
-5. If there is at least 1 or-pattern involved when checking equality of 2 terms, equality may not be decidable until runtime or never.
-	- if equality can't ever be decided, the program will crash (TODO: change this to compilation error?)

 #### Syntax sugar
 1. `$(<pattern to define>)` <=> `($(<pattern to define>) as _)` <=> `($(<pattern to define>) as $#0 [$#1 ...])`